Jamie Caroline: Formula 4

 In 2016, Caroline graduated to British F4, competing in four rounds with Jarum Racing before switching to Fortec Motorsports for the remainder of the season.
-There he claimed a victory and finished 10th overall.
+There, he claimed a victory and finished tenth overall.
 Caroline remained in the series for 2017, partnering with Carlin.
 He became the first driver to claim a race weekend grand slam in the British F4 series' history.

-On 30 September 2017 Caroline won the British Formula 4 title at Brands Hatch.
+On 30 September 2017, Caroline won the British Formula 4 title at Brands Hatch.

 USF2000 National Championship

-After initially announcing a sabbatical year due to a lack of funds, he then moved to the U.S. F2000 National Championship for 2018, driving for BN Racing.
+After initially announcing a sabbatical year due to a lack of funds, Caroline then moved to the U.S. F2000 National Championship for 2018, driving for BN Racing.
 He finished 25th in the standings after only competing at the opening 2 rounds of the championship.

 Formula 3

 In October 2016, Caroline contested the BRDC British F3 Autumn Trophy with Douglas Motorsport alongside ADAC F4 champion Joey Mawson.
 He achieved a podium and finished fifth in the overall standings.
 He returned to the series in 2018 at the Spa round, driving for Carlin.
 In 2019, he competed in the final round of the F3 Asian Winter Series for BlackArts Racing.